-For instance, for a simple question of whether article 13 of the Constitution is a limitation on the amending powers of the parliament under article 368, the Supreme Court, in Shankari Prasad vs Union of India7 (1951) held that constitutional amendments are immune from article 13, and was further upheld in Sajjan Singh vs State of Rajasthan8 (1965).
-However, in Golak Nath vs State of Punjab9 (1967), the Supreme Court outmanoeuvred the previous verdict to state that Article 13 limits the amending power of the parliament.
-Nevertheless, in Kesavananda Bharati vs State of Kerala10 (1973), the Supreme Court upheld Shankari Prasad's (1951) verdict to declare that the Parliament, while exercising article 368, can amend any part of the Indian constitution, including part III, and article 13 is not a limitation on this power (however, the in the same case, the Basic Structure Doctrine was fashioned, which acts as a limitation on the amending powers of the Parliament).
+For instance, for a simple question of whether article 13 of the Constitution is a limitation on the amending powers of the parliament under article 368, the Supreme Court, in Shankari Prasad vs Union of India (1951) held that constitutional amendments are immune from Article 13, and was further upheld in Sajjan Singh vs State of Rajasthan (1965).
+However, in Golak Nath vs State of Punjab (1967), the Supreme Court outmanoeuvred the previous verdict to state that Article 13 limits the amending power of the parliament.
+Nevertheless, in Kesavananda Bharati vs State of Kerala (1973), the Supreme Court upheld Shankari Prasad's (1951) verdict to declare that the Parliament, while exercising article 368, can amend any part of the Indian constitution, including part III, and Article 13 is not a limitation on this power.
+[However, in the same case, the Basic Structure Doctrine was fashioned, which acts as a limitation on the amending powers of the Parliament.]